 Using Video Analytics to Improve Your Videos

 Did you know that YouTube and most video hosts offer a useful too: video analytics?
-This isn’t just knowing how many views your video received (viewer engagement), but far richer and deeper data about viewer retention.
+This isn’t just knowing how many views your video received (viewer engagement), but more detailed data about viewer retention.
 And by tracking at what point in your video’s timeline viewers are clicking away, you can improve content on your current and future productions to make sure audiences fully engage with your videos.

 How to understand the analytics